VolkyoDha/microservices_project/README.md

-# Docker Compose Setup for Clientes, Productos, and Visualización Apps
+# Docker Compose Setup for Clientes, Productos, and Visualización Apps Using EC2

 This setup uses Docker Compose to orchestrate three separate Node.js applications (Clientes, Productos, Visualización) and a MongoDB database.
 Each application runs in its own container and connects to the shared MongoDB instance.